-Pedagogical approaches for course instruction include lectures, guest lectures, and database labs.
-Assigned readings will be drawn from academic, technical, and conference publications.
+Pedagogical approaches for course instruction include lectures, database labs, and online discussions.
+Assigned readings are drawn from academic, technical, and conference publications.

 Instructor Information

 Stephen Coulstring (BSc, BA, BEd, MA, MLIS) is a lecturer with the Faculty of Information and Media Studies.
 He has over twenty years experience with reference service, bibliographic instruction, collection management, and quality assurance in a special government library context-Canada Revenue Agency.
 His research experience and interests include business, law, science, and public records.
 He has taught the following LIS courses: LIS 9323 Business and Industry Information; LIS 9318 Legal Information; LIS 9316 Government Information; LIS 9319 Science, Technology, and Medical Information.